jucazyn/jucazyn.github.io/_pages/physics-track.md

   - In a nutshell: idk yet :D

 ## 2024/2
-- **Philosophy of Mathematics** taught by Prof. Jonas R. Becker Arenhart
+- **Quantum Information (graduate course)** taught by Prof. Eduardo I. Duzzioni
-  - In a nutshell: logicism, intuitionism and formalism
+  - In a nutshell: based mainly on Nielsen & Chuang's book
 - **Fundamentals of Thermodynamics** taught by Prof. José F. Custódio Filho
   - In a nutshell: traditional approach from a macroscopic perspective
 - **Electromagnetic Theory I** taught by Prof. José C. Brunelli
   - In a nutshell: based mainly on Reitz & Milford's book
-- **Quantum Information (graduate course)** taught by Prof. Eduardo I. Duzzioni
+- **Philosophy of Mathematics** taught by Prof. Jonas R. Becker Arenhart
-  - In a nutshell: based mainly on Nielsen & Chuang's book
+  - In a nutshell: logicism, intuitionism and formalism

 ## 2024/1
 - **Logic (graduate course)** taught by Prof. Jonas R. Becker Arenhart
   - In a nutshell: based mainly on Sider's and Mendelson's books
 - **Quantum Mechanics I** taught by Prof. Eduardo I. Duzzioni
   - In a nutshell: intermediate course starting from postulates

-&nbsp;

 &nbsp;